shirutan/StardewValleyMods/SpaceCore/docs/README.md

     * `IngredientMatcher IngredientItem { get; }` - for the right slot
     * `int CinderShardCost { get; }` - for how many cinder shards the recipe costs
     * `Item CreateResult(Item baseItem, Item ingredItem)` - for creating the resulting item from the base and ingredient items
+* Custom tool class will work in the vanilla `Data/Tools` asset, if they are added to the SpaceCore serializer API.
 * UI Framework
     * This one is hard to document thoroughly, so your best bet is to look through the C# source code.
         * It's stored [here](https://github.com/spacechase0/StardewValleyMods/tree/develop/SpaceShared/UI).